NohlAaron/STAC-TIMEII-SOFTWARE/README.md

 To edit or make this file, we recommend using VS Code's PlatformIO Extension to write code for the STM32.
 For more information on how to install and use PlatformIO, visit this link: https://platformio.org/

-Currently, we have a Naive solution to read 5 thermoresistor values.
+Currently (11/8/24), we have a Naive solution to read 5 thermoresistor values.
 Here are some steps to take in the future over the rest of Fall + next spring.

 1. Optimize the sensor reading
 2. Implement the heating pad Functionality